PITCH YOUR BOOK TO A LITERARY AGENT:

 Alex Barba is a literary agent with The Jennifer De Chiara Literary Agency.
 Alex joined The Jennifer De Chiara Literary Agency in 2018, where she is building her list, seeking submissions in young adult and middle grade.
 “I am primarily looking for contemporary, but will also welcome light fantasy or sci-fi.
 A clever retelling or reimagining of an old classic – fairy tales, myths – is always thrilling, particularly with a magical, mystical storybook feel that is nonetheless tangible enough to imagine in today’s world (favorite book of all time: Ella Enchanted).
 I love escapist fantasy grounded in accessible characters.
 I’m craving feminist tales and diverse voices, particularly of the speak-truth-to-power persuasion/#resistance from young women characters.”
 Learn more about Alex here.

-Adria Goetz is an associate literary agent with Martin Literary Management.
+Adria Goetz is a literary agent with Martin Literary Management.
 She primarily represents picture books, middle grade, young adult, and is open to submissions for quirky gift/coffee table books, graphic novels, Christian devotionals, and adult nonfiction for the general market.
 Learn more about Adria here.

-Caroline George is a literary agent with CYLE Literary Elite.
+Caroline George [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent with CYLE Literary Elite.
 She is a generalist, and seeks many genres of fiction, including: picture books, middle grade contemporary, middle grade sci-fi/fantasy, YA contemporary, YA sci-fi/fantasy, historical, women’s, mystery, thriller, romance, adult science fiction and fantasy, Christian/inspirational fiction, horror literary fiction, and mainstream fiction.
 Regarding nonfiction, she likes memoir, inspirational, self-help, and socially relevant titles.
 Get to know more about Caroline here.

-Kristin Nelson is a literary agent and the founder of Nelson Literary.
+Kristin Nelson [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent and the founder of Nelson Literary.
 “I currently specialize in representing literary crossover novels with one foot firmly in a genre, literary commercial novels, upmarket women’s fiction, all subgenres of young adult/middle grade, and select projects in thriller, science fiction, fantasy, and single-title romance.”
 Learn more about Kristin here.

 Greg Johnson is a literary agent and the founder of Wordserve Literary.
 He is seeking: In the general market, he seeks historical fiction, children’s works, and YA.
 He also seeks inspirational/Christian fiction.
 His nonfiction tastes are more varied, and he specializes in religion/spirituality, memoir, military nonfiction, or history nonfiction.
 Business books, health, and humor rounds out what he is looking to acquire.
 The agency still primarily represents authors of faith who seek to publish in any genre or market (the general trade or CBA).
 Learn more about Greg here.

-Elizabeth Copps is a literary agent with Maria Carvainis Agency, Inc. “I represent a wide range of genres from middle grade and young adult, to adult contemporary + literary fiction, mystery, psychological thriller, women’s fiction, historical fiction, horror, and select nonfiction projects.
+Elizabeth Copps [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent with Maria Carvainis Agency, Inc. “I represent a wide range of genres from middle grade and young adult, to adult contemporary + literary fiction, mystery, psychological thriller, women’s fiction, historical fiction, horror, and select nonfiction projects.
 I’m an equal fan of hilarious stories as well as dark, gritty and sinister reads.”
 Learn more about Elizabeth here.

 Becky LeJeune is a literary agent with Bond Literary Agency.
 Becky is interested in adult and teen general (mainstream) fiction — horror, mystery/thriller, historical fiction, science fiction novels, and fantasy novels.
 Learn more about Becky here.